Why Work Here?

 The incumbent in this position works in an office environment.
 The incumbent in this position will use the following equipment and shall have the following physical demands:

-Equipment- Computer, printer, fax, telephone, and laboratory testing equipment
+Equipment- Computer, printer, fax, and telephone

 Physical Demands-